-NZME posts $34.4m net profit, declares 5c final dividend
+NZME shares jump on solid profit result, dividend news

 The company, which owns the NZ Herald, declared a 5c per share fully franked final dividend (taking total dividends for the year to 8c) and said a previously announced $30m share buyback programme would commence next month.

+The shares leapt 13c, or 11.4 per cent, to $1.27 following the announcement and are now up nearly 25 per cent over the past 12 months.

-NZME's operating ebitda of $66m was near the top end of the company's $63m-$67m full-year guidance.
+NZME's operating ebitda of $66m was near the top end of the company's $63m-$67m full-year guidance while operating profit (ex GrabOne) was $23.6m, up 6 per cent on the previous year.

 Operating revenue came in at $349.2m, up from $331.2m the previous year.
 Total digital revenue grew 37 per cent to $79.5m in 2021, with overall audience increasing from 3.3m to 3.5m in 2022.